6.4 C

 What you need to know about service in Texas

 Before you hire a professional, here are some things to keep in mind.
-Unless otherwise specified, all documents that need to be served in Texas must be sent via file-stamped mail.
+Unless otherwise specified, all documents that need to be service in Texas must be sent via file-stamped mail.
 If the document is not served within 90 days, it will be void.
 It is up to the laws in your county or district to determine how you serve the documents.

 Services of Different Sorts